 Under 17 Shield

-Teams are divided into two zones and play six one-day matches.
-These matches will determine the standings for semi-final matches, with the top two teams facing off on the following day in the grand final.
+Teams are divided into two zones and play four one-day matches.
+These matches will determine the standings for semi-final matches, with the top two teams facing off in the grand final.
+For the 2020/21 season the competition will be an U18 competition.

 Ray Sutton Shield